pivotal-cf/docs-pks/upgrade-nsxt.hbs.md

     <p class="note"><strong>Note</strong>: Use only lowercase characters when naming your cluster
     if you manage your clusters with Tanzu Mission Control (TMC).
 Clusters with names that include an uppercase character cannot be attached to TMC.
     </p>
-1. Run `tkgi clusters` to verify that the new cluster is created with the appropriate version of TKGI and Kubernetes:
+1. Run `tkgi clusters` to verify that the new cluster is created with the appropriate version of {{ vars.product_short }} and Kubernetes:

     ```
     $ tkgi clusters